deltachat-bot/bot-pages/quickstart.md

 ## Setup virtual environment

-First lets setup a Python virtual environment where we can safely install and test the dependencies we need:
+First let's setup a Python virtual environment where we can safely install and test the dependencies we need:

 ```sh